Introduction

 How to Use Pepper Spray Safely and Legally

-Knowing how to use pepper spray safely is just as important as knowing that pepper spray is legal in Arizona.
-Using it the right way ensures you stay protected — and within the law.
+Understanding how to use pepper spray correctly is just as important as knowing is pepper spray legal in Arizona.
+Safe handling helps you stay protected while avoiding unnecessary legal problems.

 Understanding Arizona’s pepper spray laws isn’t just about staying legal — it’s about staying confident and prepared.
 When you know the rules, you can protect yourself without fear of crossing any legal lines.